KGB33/ClassicComputerScienceProblems/README.md

             > Solves Suduku Puzzles, albeit very slowly.
 The more clues provided the faster it is.
             (17 Clues --> 32 hours, 36 Clues --> 5s)

+1. ___Graph Problems___
+    1. _The Basis_
+        > Classes for Weighted and Unweighted Graphs and edges for use in later problems.

+    1. _HyperLoop_
+        > Demonstrating Weighted and Unweighted Graphs using a HyperLoop network.
+        Using BFS to find the shortest path between two Vertices

+    1. _Minimum Spanning Tree_
+        > Implementing Jarník's Algorithm (AKA the Prim–Dijkstra algorithm).